sudoremo/offyougo/README.md

 # offyougo
-Simple command-line utility for offloading camera media using rsync
+Simple command-line utility for offloading camera media using rsync.